TITLERIVALS

 Tactics & Formation

-Tactics are the heart of the game.
 Every match is decided by how your tactical setup interacts with your opponent's.
+Build a strong squad first, then pick a formation, philosophy, and strategy that suit the players you already have.

 Formations